 The intensity of the Front Panel display and LED indicators can be changed.
-Press DISPLAY and then use the Master Control Knob to select Maximum, High, Medium, Low, or Off.
-The Front Panel Wake-Up can be modified, as can the time-to-rest when the display will dim (see section 7.4.10).
+Press DISPLAY and then use the Master Control Knob to select High, Medium, Low, or Off.
+The High, Medium, and Low intensities, and the Front Panel Wake-Up can be modified, as can the time-to-rest when the display will dim (see section 7.4.10).